Can Dogs Have Apple Cider Vinegar? Uses, Benefits & Risks

 Apple cider vinegar (ACV) is made by crushing apples and giving the apple juice time to ferment, usually one to two weeks in a warm place.
 This process creates ethanol alcohol, which is converted into acetic acid through airborne bacteria.
 You get the vinegar once it has matured for at least several months or up to a year.

-Apple cider vinegar has been in use for hundreds of years as a folk remedy for a number of health conditions.
+Apple cider vinegar has been in use for hundreds of years as a folk remedy for several health conditions.
 The ancient Greeks even used it for treating wounds.
 ACV has gained popularity in recent years, particularly as an effective method for losing weight, but experts are not convinced of some of the advantages of this vinegar.

 Some of the claims for the benefits of apple cider vinegar include: